kanduvisla/blipr/README.md

 Holding R. Shift enables the global menu.
 The keys will then do the following:
 - 1234      : Select midi device
 - 5-16      : Select midi channel of selected device
-- A         : Load Project
+- A         :
-- B         : Save Project
+- B         :
-- C         :
+- C         : File Operations
+    - Load / Save Project
 - D         : Select Program
     - 1-16 program
 - Arrows    : increase/decrease BPM